It’s about that time of year again when I start pulling things out for one of my most FAVORITE holidays…Halloween!!!

 I used staples to secure my AstroTurf

 Dig a recessed area around the edge of the oval hole to sink the frame of the bridge into the ground.

 Here is another diagram to help explain how the bridge fits inside the hole

 Now dig and submerge AstroTurf entrance and exit pieces so that they are also level with ground

 Boards should be level with each other and flush with the ground to prevent tripping

 The light and cord are concealed underneath the frame of the bridge

-You can unscrew the plexiglas to turn the light on/off and also to put your dead corpse into the hole to be displayed!
-If the hole is damp, condensation may accumulate on the plexiglas overnight, preventing you to see through it the next day.
+You can unscrew the plexiglass to turn the light on/off and also to put your dead corpse into the hole to be displayed!
+If the hole is damp, condensation may accumulate on the plexiglass overnight, preventing you to see through it the next day.
 Removing the Plexiglas when not in use will prevent this and help to air out the hole…but don’t forget it’s been removed when walking across!!! 😉

 This effect works best when it’s dark outside!